DanielDimitrov1/aws-monitoring-terraform-iac/README.md

 Additionally, this repo includes a deployment pipeline for Bitbucket called [pipeline.yaml](https://github.com/DanielDimitrov1/Monitoring_AWS_Terrafrom/blob/main/pipeline.yaml), in addition to GitHub Actions, providing flexibility in CI/CD setup.

+***The authentication approach to AWS*** in this setup differs from the standard  method of storing the ACCESS_KEY and SECRET_ACCESS_KEY as environment secrets in GitHub repository settings.

+Instead, I have defined an **AWS Identity provider** with strictly enforced policies and permissions, following to the principle of least privilege. ***This approach significantly improves security compared to the traditional and commonly used method.***

 The current setup focuses on monitoring key AWS services, ensuring scalability, modularity, and maintainability.
-This is a simple way of implementing monitoring, but I can enhance it using **for_each loops, if statements, and other Terraform features** to provide more flexibility and customization as needed.
+I can easily enhance it using **for_each loops, if statements, and other Terraform features** to provide more flexibility and customization as needed.

 ## Getting Started